Legal Studies Program

 This certificate consists of 5 required courses and 3 electives.
 The tuition is $3700 plus one time $20 registration fee, or you can register for each course individually for $500 with a $20 registration fee per semester.
 Prospective students should be aware that some employers do require training from an ABA-approved program.
 To register online for courses please click on the Course Browser/Registration.
 Click the button to view the Program Brochure.
 A Combined Certificate in Legal Studies and Legal Assistant is also available.
 Click here for more information.

 Note: Certificate Cannot Be Completed In One Semester.
-Not every elective course is given every term; usually there will be a choice of three electives a term.
+Not every elective course is offered every term; there are usually three electives options per semester.

 |Criminal Law||Saturday||6:00-9:00pm||Not available this semester|